bobmacneal/react-wizard/README.md

 This is a step-by-step _wizard_ application using [React](https://reactjs.org/) that demonstrates using React's [useContext hook](https://reactjs.org/docs/hooks-reference.html#usecontext) to share a user's input form data, i.e., application "state", across components.

+All form input whether requiring text input, a checkbox, or a select is auto-generated from the initial state of the context WizardContext.js.

 <img src="./public/Screenshot.png" width="50%">.
 ___